RTMecha/BetterLegacy/snapshots.md

 ### Core
 - Added "Apply Tail Delay" in Config Manager > Player > General.
 This forces the tail to not apply the Tail Base Time value.
 Older versions of PA does not apply the time value delay and ends up making it look nicer.
 - Added setTheme and lerpTheme action modifiers.
 This sets a custom fixed theme that overwrites the theme interpolation.
+- Themes can now be stored in Prefabs.

 ### Editor
 - Overhauled the theme system to have internal / external themes.
 The "View Themes" popup is now used for viewing and importing external themes and the theme keyframe is now for viewing internal level themes.